zrg/resume/README.md

 Extensive web development experience working on mission critical applications.
 I am looking to be a good citizen on the internet and deliver robust, intuitive, and accessible interfaces.
 I strive to gather consensus from all stakeholders, Product, Engineering, and UX while focusing on the end-user.
-I am passionate about accessibility.
+I am passionate about accessibility and detail-oriented.